 Cloud Networking provides centralised management, visibility, and control without the cost and complexity of controller appliances or overlay management software.

-Cisco Meraki products are built from the ground up for cloud management, and come out of the box with centralized management, layer 7 device and application visibility, real time web-based diagnostics, monitoring, reporting, and much, much more.
+Cisco Meraki products are built from the ground up for cloud management, and come out of the box with centralised management, layer 7 device and application visibility, real time web-based diagnostics, monitoring, reporting, and much, much more.
 Cisco Meraki deploys quickly and easily, without training or proprietary command line interfaces.

 Meraki’s founders invented Cloud Networking while working as graduate students at M.I.T.
 Cisco Meraki now has a complete line of cloud networking products that power over 20,000 customer networks, including massive global deployments with tens of thousands of devices.

 Cloud Networking from Cisco Meraki Gives You Easy Centralised Cloud Management of Your Entire Wired and Wireless Networks.

 'Meraki - The Platform of the Future' (Duration 180 mins).

 As well as a live demo of the cloud management platform, you get a free Meraki access point with 3 year cloud management licence worth $700 just for attending.

 This whitepaper discusses modern IT trends and explores how the Cisco Meraki portfolio of IT solutions work together to deliver a comprehensive, reliable, end-to-end IT solution for modern organisations.

 Meraki remote work deployment solutions make it easy for organisations to extend the corporate network to offsite locations, without requiring all clients and devices to have any authentication software.